HPV-Related Throat Cancer on the Rise Among Men

 Smoking, drinking alcohol, and gastroesophageal reflux disease (GERD) all can increase your risk of throat cancer, but genital human papillomavirus (HPV) has become a leading cause of oropharyngeal cancers in the United States.
 In fact, some 9,000 people are diagnosed each year with throat cancer that may be caused by HPV, according to the Centers for Disease Control and Prevention, and it is about four times more common in men than women.
+In fact, by 2020, the number of HPV-related oral cancers in middle-aged men is expected to surpass the rates of cervical cancer in women, according to Susan Maples, DDS.

 Symptoms, Screening, and Treatment